...

 widget

 • Has good retention numbers for their team: A good retention number is a reflection of team health.
-It's not healthy for the team if too many people are leaving in a short duration.
+It’s not healthy for the team if too many people are leaving during a short duration.

 • Provides transparent and actionable feedback: This is one of the most important aspects of being an effective manager.
 The trust between the manager and their team members should be such that the manager can provide transparent feedback to the team members and vice versa.
 Feedback should not be withheld till the formal performance review cycle.
 Timely feedback allows team members to cover deficient areas instead of getting a lower performance rating during the formal reviews.